mqvallieres/mqvlab_website/content/_index.en.md

 immune cell development and function.**

 ### News
+04/2025 The lab receives funding from NSERC to study splicing regulation during hematopoiesis
-03/2025 Our project with Dr. Stéphanie Vairy is awarded a C17-Childhood Cancer Canada grant for the development of personalized vaccines agains childhood sarcoma
+03/2025 Our project with Dr. Stéphanie Vairy is awarded a C17-Childhood Cancer Canada grant
+for the development of personalized vaccines against childhood sarcoma
 03/2025 Sarah joins the lab for a 5-month M1 internship
 03/2025 Emma presents a poster at the D2R meeting
 02/2025 Our collaborative project with Pr.
 Lee-Hwa Tai is awarded a CCS-Hecht Foundation DIG